russelldmatt/brain-teasers/brain-teasers/two-tails/question.md

 ---

-I'm going to flip a coin until I get HH.
+I'm going to flip a coin until I get TT.
 How many flips, on average, will it take?